stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     bronc is NOT separated from dysp by node(s): either  (p-value<0.01) The value of i is 4
     The value of j is 5
-    Target: 5
-    FUNCTION get_neighbors_from_dag.
-Node 5
-    Call from get_neighbors_from_dag.
-Node 1 is a parent.
-    Call from get_neighbors_from_dag.
-Node 3 is a parent.
-    Call from get_neighbors_from_dag.
-Node 6 is a child.
-    Call from get_neighbors_from_dag.
-Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 6 Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
-Node 4 is a potential spouse of node 5.
-    Neighbors of node 5: 1, 3, 4, 6, 7

-    Target: 7
-    FUNCTION get_neighbors_from_dag.
-Node 7
-    Call from get_neighbors_from_dag.
-Node 4 is a parent.
-    Call from get_neighbors_from_dag.
-Node 5 is a parent.
-    Neighbors of node 7: 4, 5

-    Total Neighborhood:
-    1, 3, 4, 6
     Potential separating nodes: 1 3 4 6
     There are 4 neighbor(s).
     Efficient Setup: 4 -> 5 | 5 -> 7 | k (True Vals): 1 (tub)